shadow578/paperless-mobile/README.md

 </div>

 ## Important Notice
 This project is under **very active** development.
 Breaking changes are expected and therefore a clean install is recommended for each update!
+The newest version (2.2.0+28, available in Open Beta on Google Play) is **not** yet compatible with Paperless-ngx 1.14.0 and later!

 <!-- ABOUT THE PROJECT -->
 ## About The Project